deepakdubey8756/simple-bloging-application/Readme.md

 The following URLs will be defined for each view:

 ### /
- The URL for the index page to display Notes.
+ The URL for the index page to list all of the blogs.

-### /edit/<note_id>
-The URL for the Edit Note view, where <note_id> is the ID of the note to be edited.

-### deleteNote/<id>
- The URL for the Delete Note view, where <id> is the ID of the note to be deleted.

-### accounts/signup
-This url will signup user

-### accounts/login
-This url will login user

-### accounts/logout
+### /details/<slug:slug>
-to logout user
+The URL to display blog details.

 ## Conclusion:
-This design document outlines the basic structure of the note taking application that i have developed using Django.
-The application will allow users to create, view, edit, and delete notes.
-The models, views, templates, and URLs have been defined to provide a clear understanding of the functionalities that will be implemented in the application.
+This design document outlines the basic structure of the bloging application that i have developed using Django.
+I am using it personly to write blogs.
+Your can read it here: `url`